jamesyoung-15/aws-serverless-face-blurring/README.md

 # AWS Serverless Image Face Blurring

 Serverless application that blurs faces in an image using AWS services (Rekognition, S3, SQS, etc.).

+For a simpler self-hostable open-source alternative, see my old project [here](https://github.com/jamesyoung-15/serverless-face-blurring) (OpenFaaS instead of Lambda, MinIO instead of S3).

 ## Demo